-TBS-CSW-1006c Without the aid of reference, define rates of fire for the M240 medium machine gun without error.
+TBS-CSW-1006c Without the aid of references, define rates of fire for the M240 medium machine gun without error.

-TBS-DEF-1002a Without the aid of reference, identify machine gun capabilities and limitations without omission.
+TBS-DEF-1002a Without the aid of references, identify machine gun capabilities and limitations without omission.

-TBS-DEF-1002m Without the aid of reference, identify the characteristics of the M240B medium machine gun without error.
+TBS-DEF-1002m Without the aid of references, identify the characteristics of the M240B medium machine gun without error.